filipvanlaenen/eu_polls/methodology.md

 votes, the factor would be 5 / 8 = 0.625, thus projecting the party in the
 district where it score 2 percent last time at 1.25 percent.

-Is multiplicative uniform regional swing more correct than additive uniform regional swing?
+Is proportional national swing more correct than uniform national swing?
 Hard to say.
-Multiplicative uniform regional swing will make parties swing more in electoral districts where they had a high score at the last election.
+Proportional national swing will make parties swing more in electoral districts where they had a high score at the last election.
 For parties gaining support, that may be incorrect, if they are gaining more national support because they're mainly getting more support in those districts where they performed less during the last election.
 But it's easy to produce counterexamples where a multiplicative approach will be more correct than the additive.

-As a general rule, using multiplicative or additive uniform regional swing should not make much of a difference for seat projections on the national level.
+As a general rule, using proportional or uniform national swing shouldn't make much of a difference for seat projections on the national level.
 Overestimations in one electoral districts will often be compensated by underestimations in other electoral districts, such that the overall result will be more or less correct.
 Remember that in the end, a party gaining support on a national level may very well be losing votes in some parts of the country.
 The projection of the national results onto the local electoral districts should therefore not be used to predict local results, but only as a way to calculate national seat projections.
 If you want to know how a party is doing locally, the best way to find out about this is to run a local opinion poll.

 ### Regional Data